-Next to space, scale effects also apply to temporal patterns - which poses a great challenge for SOM modelling as most studies refer to rather short periods of time.
-We illustrate this by the comparatively well studied impact of invasive earthworms.
-The meta-analysis of Lubbers et al. (2013) suggests that the effect of earthworms on total soil organic carbon (SOC) contents is on average relatively small.
+430 Next to space, scale effects also apply to temporal patterns - which poses a great challenge for SOM modelling as most studies refer to rather short periods of time.
+We illustrate this by the 431 432 comparatively well studied impact of invasive earthworms.
+The meta-analysis of Lubbers et al. (2013) suggests that the effect of earthworms on total SOC contents is on average relatively 433 small.
 In contrast, in certain situations earthworms can strongly affect greenhouse gas emission.
-These data were, however, mainly obtained in relatively short-term experiments.
-Over a period of months to years and even decades, earthworms can reduce C decomposition by physical protection of C in ageing casts (Six et al., 2004; see Table 1).
+434 435 These data were however mainly obtained in relatively short-term experiments.
+Over a period of 436 months to years and even decades, earthworms can reduce C decomposition by physical 437 protection of C in ageing casts (Six et al., 2004, see Table 1).

-Thus, long-lasting effects of invasive earthworms on the total SOC storage cannot be determined with certainty in short-term experiments, whereas field observations are rather controversial.
-For instance, Wironen and Moore (2006) reported ca. 30% increase in the total soil C storage in the earthworm-invaded sites of an old-growth beech-maple forest in Quebec.
-Other studies (e.g. Sackett et al., 2013; Resner et al., 2014) suggest a decrease in C storage.
-Zhang et al. (2013) introduced the sequestration quotient concept to predict the overall effect of earthworms on the C balance in soils differing in fertility, but the question remains strongly understudied.
+438 Thus, long-lasting effects of invasive earthworms on the total SOC storage cannot be determined with certainty in short-term experiments, whereas field observations are rather controversial.
+For 439 440 instance, Wironen and Moore (2006) reported ca. 30% increase in the total soil C storage in the 441 earthworms-invaded sites of an old-growth beech-maple forest in Quebec.
+Other studies (e.g.

-These well-documented examples of the impact of earthworms on soil C storage are related to invasive species.
-The presence of these species cannot be inferred directly from the climatic, soil and vegetation properties.
-The distributions of European invasive earthworms in North America, northern European forests or South Africa are largely driven by human activity.
-Often fishing (due to lost bait), imported plants or potting material of colonising farmers (Reinecke, 1983) is more important for these than habitat transformation - without human help earthworms are not active invaders (Stoscheck et al., 2012; Tiunov et al., 2006; Wironen and Moore, 2006).
-Thus, the presence of earthworms can be an environment-independent parameter of SOM dynamics.

-Another fundamental issue in the large-scale approach is often neglected: when including the effects of the soil fauna implicitly, this assumes that the soil fauna will always have the same effects under the same conditions and hence that the soil fauna are essentially static.
-This assumption is increasingly unrealistic in a fast-changing world where both biodiversity and the climate are changing at accelerated paces, and where we are likely to witness major reorganisations of plant, animal and microbial communities.
-Therefore, explicit representation of the soil fauna, where possible, should increase the predictive ability of SOM models.

-Given the fact that this issue had been raised decades back (see above), it appears somewhat astonishing that attempts to pursue it have not yet made any significant progress.
-We believe there are mainly three reasons for this: (a) missing information; (b) too much detail, irrespective of spatial scale; and (c) too little communication between empiricists and modellers.
-This is why we decided to bring into life a COST Action as an appropriate instrument to bridge these gaps.
-The next section gives an overview of it.
+- 442 (Sackett et al., 2013; Resner et al., 2014) suggest a decrease in C storage.
+Zhang et al (2013) - 443 introduced the sequestration quotient concept to predict the overall effect of earthworms on the C - 444 balance in soils of different richness, but the question remains strongly understudied. - 445 These well documented examples of the impact of earthworms on soil C storage are related to - 446 invasive species.
+The presence of these species cannot be inferred directly from the climatic, soil - 447 and vegetation properties.
+The distributions of European invasive earthworms in North America, - 448 North European forests or South Africa are largely driven by human activity.
+Often fishing (due - to lost baits), imported plants or potting material of colonizing farmers (Reinecke, 1983) are more 449 - 450 important for these than habitat transformation - without human's help earthworms are not active - invaders (Stoscheck et al., 2012; Tiunov et al., 2006; Wironen and Moore, 2006).
+Thus the 451 - 452 presence of earthworms can be an environment-independent parameter of SOM dynamics. - 453 Another fundamental issue in the large-scale approach is often neglected: When including the - 454 effects of the soil fauna implicitly, this assumes that the soil fauna will always have the same - 455 effects under the same conditions, and hence that the soil fauna is essentially static.
+This - 456 assumption is increasingly unrealistic in a fast-changing world where both biodiversity and the - 457 climate are changing at accelerated paces, and where we are likely to witness major - 458 reorganisations of plant, animal and microbial communities.
+Therefore explicit representation of - 459 the soil fauna, where possible, should increase the predictive ability of soil models. - 460 Given the fact that this issue had been raised decades back (see above) it appears somewhat - astonishing that attempts to pursue it have not yet made any significant progress.
+We believe 461 - there are mainly three reasons for this: a) missing information, b) too much detail, irrespective of 462 - 463 spatial scale, and c) too little communication between empiricists and modellers.
+This is why we - decided to bring into life a COST Action as an appropriate instrument to bridge these gaps.
+The 464 - next section gives an overview on it.
+465

-6 Ways to proceed: COST Action ES 1406
+6. Ways to proceed: COST Action ES 1406